6 Answers About Diesel Exhaust Fluid

 Since most DEF fill-ups will take place at the same time as you are getting diesel fuel, it’s helpful to look at usage from that perspective.
-Assuming that you have a 65-gallon fuel tank and DEF usage is 2.5 percent, you’ll use 1.6 gallons of DEF for every tank of diesel fuel.
-With an average DEF storage of five gallons, you’ll need to replenish DEF only every fourth time you refill with diesel fuel.
-Of course, our recommendation is to simply top off your DEF tank each time you refuel.
-If you are running a vehicle that gets very low actual activity, or the vehicle is stored in a barn with high temperatures, where shelf life might be a concern, adjust your DEF refills accordingly and consider having a spare bottle of DEF available in the event of a prolonged emergency call.
+Our recommendation is to simply top off your DEF tank each time you refuel.
+If you are running a vehicle that gets very low actual activity, or the vehicle is stored in high ambient temperatures, where shelf life might be a concern, adjust your DEF refills accordingly and consider having a spare bottle of DEF available.

 Q: What happens if my equipment runs out of DEF?

 A: All EPA 2010 engines with SCR are designed with a gauge that shows the DEF fluid level, similar to a fuel gauge.
 In addition, they are equipped with a system of flashing lights to alert the operator well in advance when the DEF tank is getting low on fluid.
-If the reservoir is not replenished with DEF and runs low, vehicle speed will be limited to 55 mph, but as soon as DEF is added, the engine will resume normal speed levels.
-In the unlikely event that the DEF tank runs dry, the vehicle speed will be limited to 55 mph, and the engine will continue to support pump operations until it is keyed off.
-Once it is keyed off, vehicle speed will be limited to 25 mph, and pumping may be limited.
-Once the DEF tank is refilled, normal engine operations will be restored.
+If the reservoir is not replenished with DEF and runs low, vehicle speed will be limited, but as soon as DEF is added, the engine will resume normal speed levels.
 A prudent measure would be to have a top-off gallon jug of DEF available on each piece of equipment with an EPA 2010 engine with an aftertreatment system.

 Engines manufactured before July 8, 2011, may behave differently than described above.
-Talk to your local Cummins representative for more details, and ask for Cummins Bulletin 4971316, “Driver Tips For Fire And Emergency Vehicles” [PDF 315 KB].
+Talk to your local Cummins representative for more details, and ask for Cummins Bulletin 4971316, “Driver Tips For Fire And Emergency Vehicles."